SurrealDB Docs Logo

 There are multiple forms of authentication built into SurrealDB, supporting different use cases:

-• Scope users: Used for consuming the database, and they allow custom signup, signin and permissions logic
+• Record users: Used for consuming the database within permissions logic, they allow custom signup and signin.

 System users